 If you hope that one day it will happen, you are not crazy and you are not alone.
 In the aftermath of a successfully completed quantum teleportation in 2024, Professor Ronald Hanson of Delft University in Holland said:

-If you believe that we are nothing more than a collection of atoms bound together, then in principle it should be possible to teleport from one place to another.
+If you believe that we are nothing more than a collection of atoms bound together, then in principle it should be possible to teleport us from one place to another.
 In practice it is extremely unlikely, but to say that it will never work is very dangerous.
-I would not rule it out: there is no fundamental law of physics that prevents it.
+I wouldn't rule it out: there is no fundamental law of physics that prevents it.
 If it ever happens, it will be far in the future.

 How far away?

 How far this feature will be is up for debate.
-For reference, "Star Trek", the show that made teleportation famous, it was set between the 22nd and 24th centuries.
+For reference, “Star Trek,” the show that made teleportation famous, it was set between the 22nd and 24th centuries.